 This year the PCPCC will present Ms. Debra Ness, MS, President of the National Partnership for Women & Families, the Barbara Starfield Award

 for her long-standing commitment to person-centered care.
-The PCPCC will also present Dr. Ted Wymyslo, former Director of the Ohio Department of Health, with the first Primary Care Leadership Award
+The PCPCC will also present Dr. Ted Wymyslo, former Director of the Ohio Department of Health, with the first Primary Care Community Leadership Award

 and the Southeast Texas Medical Associates (SETMA) and its Chief Executive Officer, Dr. James L. Holly with the first Patient-Centered Medical Home Practice Award